 Remember, recessions are not something to be feared they are something to be expected.
 The real key is understanding how your portfolio, and more importantly your spending and financial goals, is affected by the probability of inflation.
 We plan for this.
 I’ve been through 3 major bear markets in my career in the last 31 years.
 It’s not something new to us, it’s never fun or pleasant, but we’ve been here before and we’re here for you today.

 I encourage you to keep the dialogue open with my office and advisors and talk to us about what’s going on.
 Talk to us about your emotions because I know that there are times where emotions can really run high when it seems like you can’t do anything right in these markets.
 We’d be happy to explain further how the Fed reacted to market tantrums and help you make decisions outside of emotion.

 Keep the communication open, we are here for you.
-If you aren’t a client of Barber Financial Group, but want to learn more about how you can prepare your retirement plan, give us a call at 913-393-1000 or fill out the form below.
+If you aren’t a client of Barber Financial Group, but want to learn more about how you can prepare your retirement plan, give us a call at 913-393-1000 or schedule a complimentary consultation below.

 Founder & CEO